About

 Angela Yan, Research Associate

 Angela is a 2022 UWA Psychology Honours Graduate whose research focused on personality and attention.
-She has completed volunteer and internship positions at UWA and other WA community health organisations, following a previous research assistant appointment and position in Human Resources in Singapore.
-Her experience includes supervising small teams and mentoring students on the autism spectrum, preparing neuropsychological test batteries and protocols, briefing clinicians, scheduling appointments, and managing online content.
-Angela is involved in Road Safety Commission projects and also particularly assists with WACRSR activity KPIs, and general UWA research administration.
+She has completed volunteer and internship positions at UWA and other WA community health organisations, following a previous research assistant appointment in Perth.
+Her experience includes supervising small teams and mentoring students on the autism spectrum, doing administrative tasks for clinicians, and managing online content.
+Angela is involved in Road Safety Commission projects, Main Roads projects, and general UWA research administration.

 Razi Hasan